Launch candy corn in this super fun catapult STEM challenge!

 Catapult #1: Pencil Catapult

-Aidan designed this catapult completely on his own.
+My oldest son designed this catapult completely on his own (10 years old).
 He built it out of unsharpened pencils, rubber bands, and a plastic spoon.

 This catapult shoots well.
 It’s a little unpredictable, but fun overall.
 It would also be easy for kids to build on their own.